cmm25/Booking-App/README.md

 - Hotel listing moderation
 - System oversight and maintenance

-## Project Timeline
-This project was completed in an intensive 5-week development cycle:
-- **Week 1:** Project initiation, requirement gathering, and database design
-- **Week 2:** Core backend development and API design
-- **Week 3:** User authentication and role-based access control implementation
-- **Week 4:** Hotel, room, and booking management features development
-- **Week 5:** Review system integration, financial reporting, and final testing

-## Development Insights
-The rapid development of this Hotel Management System provided valuable experience in:
-- Agile development methodologies for quick iteration
-- Efficient database design and implementation using MySQL
-- Integration of Django with REST Framework for robust API development
-- Implementation of secure authentication using JWT
-- Leveraging Replit for collaborative development and rapid prototyping

 ## Contribution Guidelines
 We welcome contributions from the developer community.
 To contribute: